kukuhtw/ppv_stream_rust/README.md

 ## 💡 New Feature: C2C Marketplace

 PPV Stream Rust makes it easy for anyone to create a **video streaming marketplace** — similar to **OnlyFans**, but **consumer-to-consumer (C2C)**.

 Users can **pay other users directly** to watch exclusive content, tutorials, music performances, religious broadcasts, short films, or personal vlogs.

-This model allows:

-- 💸 **Direct payments** between viewers and creators (no middleman)
-- 🧾 **Transparent transactions** for every pay-per-view event
-- 🌐 **Independent video portals** that anyone can host and brand as their own marketplace

----

-Berikut versi revisi dengan tambahan penjelasan fitur **X402 Smart Contract Payment** di bawah bagian *C2C Marketplace*:

----

-## 💡 New Feature: C2C Marketplace

-PPV Stream Rust makes it easy for anyone to create a **video streaming marketplace** — similar to **OnlyFans**, but **consumer-to-consumer (C2C)**.

-Users can **pay other users directly** to watch exclusive content, tutorials, music performances, religious broadcasts, short films, or personal vlogs.